jroelofsz/Project1/README.md

 ## Optimizations

-- Added Column to identify 'Region' name. this is the caloquial name identifying groups of community areas.
+- Added Column to identify 'Region' name. this is the colloquial name identifying groups of community areas.
+This was a manual data manipulation.
 - Created linear regression function to speed up EDA and easily grab pertinent statistical values related to the analysis.